 A Citizens' Agricultural Policy

 Agriculture should no longer be treated as a stand-alone issue.
 We need a policy that addresses agriculture and food and is informed by the wider context in which food is produced, processed, sold, and consumed.
-Public health and environmental concerns should be at the heart of future farming policies.
-We currently campaign for a Good Food Nation Bill that does just that; see more information about this campaign here.
+Public health, environmental concerns, and social justice should be at the heart of future farming policies.
+We are advocating for the Good Food Nation Bill to provide the framework for this kind of joined-up policy-making.

-The best way to ensure farming policies work for citizens, is to include citizens in the policy-making process.

-Farmers (not just their union) and citizens (not just major NGOs) should be involved in nation-wide debates about the future of food and farming.
-Do citizens want public money to keep supporting primarily large intensive farms?
+Farmers (not just their union) and lay citizens (not just major NGOs) should be involved in a nation-wide conversation about the future of food and farming.
 Do citizens want to continue subsidising the production of barley for whisky, rapeseed for biofuels, and beef fed by Brazilian soya, or would they rather their taxpayers’ money supports pesticide-free fruit and veg production?
 How do farmers think an agricultural policy can support them best to manage a viable business while producing food in a sustainable way?
 There must also be processes in place to monitor and evaluate the impact of policies, with parliamentary scrutiny and Government accountability.

 A greener and healthier policy

-A Citizens’ Agricultural Policy needs to support farmers who work in harmony with nature rather than against it.
-Tackling food waste (at all stages of supply chains), pollution, biodiversity decline, climate change, and supporting a shift towards healthier and more sustainable diets should all be at the heart of the new policy.
+A Citizens’ Agricultural Policy needs to support farmers who deliver public goods.
+Tackling pollution, food waste (at all stages of supply chains), biodiversity decline, climate change, and supporting a shift towards healthier and more sustainable diets should all be at the heart of the new policy.

 A fairer policy

-CAP subsidies are currently distributed unevenly amongst farmers, both within and across EU countries.
-70% of subsidies go to the 20% wealthiest farmers.
+European agricultural subsidies are currently distributed regressively amongst farmers: 70% of subsidies go to the 20% wealthiest farmers.
 This is not fair for the farmers, or for the public.
 Public money should support the delivery of public goods, and be distributed transparently.
-Agricultural subsidies should be spent only to support farmers who deliver public goods – which can be social (care farming), cultural (preserving traditional landscapes), environmental (supporting biodiversity), or economic (creating jobs in rural areas).
-Farming subsidies should be distributed according to a fair system to reward good practice.
+Agricultural subsidies should be distributed according to a fair system to reward good practice / public goods – which can be social (care farming, or educational activities), cultural (preserving traditional landscapes), environmental (supporting biodiversity), or economic (creating jobs in rural areas).